Last time I gave a sketchy overview of evolutionary game theory. Now let’s get serious.

 is the population we get by replacing an -sized portion of our original population by invaders.

-Puzzle: Show that is a weakly evolutionarily stable strategy if and only these two conditions hold for all mixed stategies
+Puzzle: Show that is an evolutionarily stable strategy if and only these two conditions hold for all mixed stategies

 The first condition says that is a symmetric Nash equilibrium.
 In other words, the invaders can’t on average be better playing against the original population than members of the original population are.
 The second says that if the invaders are just as good at playing against the original population, they must be worse at playing against each other!
 The combination of these conditions means the invaders won’t take over.